xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

 ## Analyze a Test Suite Report

-After executing the Test Suite, we analyze the report with the interface provided by Katalon Studio.
+After executing the Test Suite, we view the report directly within Katalon Studio.

 Follow these steps: